• Skip to primary navigation

 November 3, 2021 by Nigel Ford

-Learning how to make traditional ghee (also known as Ghruta) is a rewarding process.
-You will not only learn how to turn the sacred offerings of the mother cow into its most nourishing form, but you will also connect to a tradition that extends back many thousands of years.
+Learning how to make traditional ghee (also known as Ghruta in Ayurveda) is a rewarding process.
+You will not only learn how to turn milk into its most digestible and nourishing form, but you will also connect to a tradition that extends back many thousands of years.

 Some Vedic texts view history much differently than Western historians, labeling events and ascribing evolution over millions of years instead of mere thousands.
 In this view, traditional handmade ghee may in fact be a recipe that has been passed from person to person from farther back than we can imagine.